 Where Do You Stop Between Monument Valley and Grand Canyon?

 Guided tours will include stops but, when you're planning your own road trip from Monument Valley to the Grand Canyon, you might be unsure where to go.
-We've got you covered!
-Buckle up and get ready to explore must-visit spots that will make your journey even more memorable.

 Church Rock